Key Points

 The use of FOCUS PDCA forces you to gain greater insight and understanding of your process.
 Knowing what to do — and how to do it better — will make your organization better able to satisfy your customers.

 A large healthcare organization had a run of problems regarding the wrong administration of meds to patients on the hospital floor.
-They initially used a FMEA to explore the specific problem areas.
+They initially used an FMEA to explore the specific problem areas.
 After identifying the possible source, they formed a team to develop specific recommendations to eliminate the problem.

 The team utilized the FOCUS PDCA approach to identify, define, understand, and eventually improve the process.
-Through the use of technology, they were able to come up with a number of solutions.
-One was the delivery of meds to the patient floor via robotic carts with a safety mechanism that prevented disbursing the wrong med.
+Through the use of technology, they were able to come up with several solutions.
+One was the delivery of meds to the patient floor via robotic carts with a safety mechanism that prevented disbursing of the wrong med.
 They used a signature verification technology to prevent mistakes caused by handwritten scripts.
 They also implemented better drug labeling to prevent accidental administration of the wrong drug or wrong dosage.

 Like any improvement method, there is the right way to use it and a not-so-right way to use it.
 Here are some suggestions for the right way to do it.